Plain English Summary

 Publication and dissemination plan

 This trial will make a significant contribution to the evidence base relating to physical activity and sedentary behaviour in care home residents.
-We will report on the applicability of methods to objectively assess physical activity in the oldest old residing in care homes and assess the quality and quantity of physical activity and sedentary behaviour typical of care home residents.
+The trial will report on the applicability of methods to objectively assess physical activity in the oldest old residing in care homes and assess the quality and quantity of physical activity and sedentary behaviour typical of care home residents.

 The trial will report on the feasibility of the developed intervention.
 This will include an economic evaluation and estimation of cost effectiveness.
-We will also report on the feasibility of a large trial (e.g. recruitment rates (care homes and residents), compliance, follow-up rates, adverse events, variability of outcomes and estimation of intra-cluster correlation coefficient and sample size to design a large trial).
+The trial will also report on the feasibility of a large trial (e.g. recruitment rates (care homes and residents), compliance, follow-up rates, adverse events, variability of outcomes and estimation of intra-cluster correlation coefficient and sample size to design a large trial).

 Intention to publish date